-Additionally, a conflict of interest arises from Fidelity BlackRock, Invesco, WisdomTree, Brinker, First Trust and State Street payment to the Registrant of a share of revenue, pursuant to each of their agreements to provide model portfolios to the Registrant that the Registrant leverages as part of WealthSuite.
+Additionally, a conflict of interest arises from Fidelity, BlackRock, WisdomTree, First Trust, State Street Global Advisors and LoCorr Funds payments to the Registrant of a share of revenue, pursuant to each of their agreements to provide model portfolios to the Registrant that the Registrant leverages as part of WealthSuite.
 In turn, Registrant uses the payments to offset the cost of the technology platform (maintained by Orion) that allows the delivery of WealthSuite to clients, as well as to IARs to utilize with clients.
 There can be differences in the mutual fund share classes available through different custodians, though PAG requires that WealthSuite strategists select the lowest cost share classes available.

-As noted above, the relationships with Fidelity BlackRock, WisdomTree, Brinker and First Trust present a conflict of interest in connection with the Fidelity BlackRock, WisdomTree, Brinker and First Trust payments to the Registrant of a share of revenue.
+As noted above, the relationships with Fidelity, BlackRock, WisdomTree, First Trust, State Street Global Advisors and LoCorr Funds present a conflict of interest in connection with the Fidelity, BlackRock, Invesco, WisdomTree, First Trust, State Street Global Advisors and LoCorr Funds payments to the Registrant of a share of revenue.
 A similar conflict of interest also arises in connection with Invesco, which also makes a payment to the Registrant of a share of revenue.
 However, pursuant to the agreement between the Registrant and Invesco to provide model portfolios to Registrant, Invesco begins to make the payment of a share of revenue to the Registrant only when the WealthSuite portfolios holds a certain threshold of shares of Invesco no-load mutual funds and ETFs held.
-This threshold is calculated based on the annual rate of the net asset value of these shares (no-load mutual funds and ETFs) and is calculated as a total of assets across WealthSuite portfolios (not on a perportfolio basis).
+This threshold is calculated based on the annual rate of the net asset value of these shares (no-load mutual funds and ETFs) and is calculated as a total of assets across WealthSuite portfolios (not on a per-portfolio basis).
 The Registrant uses any share of revenue from its relationship with Invesco to offset the cost of the technology platform (maintained by Orion) that allows the delivery of WealthSuite to clients, as well as to IARs to utilize with clients.